-- The name of their trade union representative or workplace colleague - The name(s) of any witnesses they are calling - Any relevant documentation they wish to be considered.
+- The name of their Trade Union Representative or Workplace Colleague - The name(s) of any witnesses they are calling - Any relevant documentation they wish to be considered.

-If a late submission is received, the panel has discretion as to whether to accept this and make provision for an adjournment during the hearing to consider this.
-However the panel reserves the right to disregard this information.
+If a late submission is received, the panel has discretion as to whether to accept this and make provision for an adjournment during the Hearing to consider this.
+The panel reserves the right to disregard this information.

-15 Disciplinary Hearings
+15. Disciplinary Hearings

-The purpose of the disciplinary hearing is for the School to present the case against the Employee and for the Employee to be given the opportunity to respond.
+The purpose of the Disciplinary Hearing is for the School to present the case against the Employee and for the Employee to be given the opportunity to respond.

-The role of the manager hearing the case / panel is to consider the evidence presented and decide whether, on the balance of probabilities:
+The role of the Manager / Panel hearing the case is to consider the evidence presented and decide whether, on the balance of probabilities: